1. Home

 df_historical=df_historical.head(10),

-The above code is ok for small data.
-This part-2 notebook will show more features that developers can work with the create_report() function for supporting various requirements and template variables.
+The code above is ok for small data.
+This part-2 notebook will show more features that developers can work with the render_template() function for supporting various requirements and template variables.

 Firstly, let's define static texts and template/report file location.